Wait, it took you six and a half years to graduate from college? Even if you did attend college tuition-free, that is still a long time!

 It was a friend of mine that I played ball with in community college.
 He said they had a player drop out last minute and needed an outfielder.
-He put in a good word for me and the coach had remembered seeing me play in the community college regional tournament the year prior.
+He put in a good word for me, and the coach remembered seeing me play in the community college regional tournament the year prior.

-Apparently, the coach would be giving me a call soon.
+The coach would be giving me a call soon.
 I was skeptical but hopeful.

 Sure enough, the coach called later that day.
 Not only did they have a spot open, they also had scholarship money available.
 A full scholarship.

 I ended up playing baseball at that school for two years.
 It was an amazing experience.
-The school was located in a city just big enough and far away enough from other metro areas to have its own newspaper and TV stations.
-This resulted us being covered by the local media regularly.
+The school was located in a city big enough and far away from other metro areas to have its own newspaper and TV stations.
+This resulted in us being covered by the local media regularly.

-Clearly this experience is unique to me.
+This experience is unique to me.
 However, there are a few key takeaways you can consider.

 5th Year of College Tuition Free